New friends add special touch to family's Hari Raya

 "They are remarkable parents, so my wife and I definitely look up to them as role models when it comes to parenting."

-For Ms Liyana, Hari Raya is a chance to watch her son Alfee, a pupil at Lianhua Primary School, mingle and play with his cousins.
+For Ms Liyana, Hari Raya on Thursday (May 13) was a chance to watch her son Alfee, a pupil at Lianhua Primary School, mingle and play with his cousins.

 "Alfee is usually bubbly and cheerful, and he loves playing with his cousins when he gets the chance.

-"Last year, we did not get to meet anyone (because of Covid-19 measures) but at least this time round, we can visit them even though there are restrictions in place," she said.
+"Last year, we did not get to meet anyone (because of Covid-19 measures) but at least this time round, we could visit them even though there are restrictions in place," she said.

 Because of rules to curb the coronavirus, people are allowed to gather in groups of only five from May 8 to 30.
 These restrictions also apply to households, which will be able to receive only five distinct visitors a day.